periode/thesis/corpus/online_posts.md

 [link 1](https://zinascii.com/2020/goodbye-joyent.html) - [link 2](https://github.com/illumos/illumos-gate/commit/2428aad8462660fad2b105777063fea6f4192308)

-he talks about a beautiful patch for a faster clocktime on illumos, a version of BSD. `reached out to the author for explanation`.
+he talks about a beautiful patch for a faster clocktime on illumos, a version of BSD. `reached out to the author for explanation`. (he never replied)

 ## beautiful code exists (acm queue)